Fractional CRO & GTM Strategy — Retention. Growth. Structure.

 Most fractional CROs show up and look at your pipeline.

-I look at the full system because that's where the actual problem almost always lives.
-I've sat in most of those seats.
-Product manager for an AI cybersecurity platform and a consumer mobile app.
-Marketing across B2B SaaS and B2C campaigns.
-Revenue leadership across seven companies.
+Referb looks at the full system because that's where the actual problem almost always lives.
+We've sat in most of those seats: product management, marketing across B2B SaaS and B2C campaigns, revenue leadership across seven companies.
 That's not a resume flex.
-It's why I can see the disconnects between product, marketing, and sales that specialists miss because they're only looking from one direction.
-And I don't hand off a deck and disappear.
-I stay in the room until your team understands the how and the why well enough to run without me.
+It's why we can see the disconnects between product, marketing, and sales that specialists miss because they're only looking from one direction.
+And we don't hand off a deck and disappear.
+We stay in the room until your team understands the how and the why well enough to run without us.

 Read the full story →

 "Revenue is coming in but you can't scale what you can't explain.
-I find where the system is broken and show you exactly how to fix it."
+We find where the system is broken and show you exactly how to fix it."

 Lakshmia Marie